SarthakSKumar/SarthakSKumar/README.md

 	</tr>
 	<tr>
 		<td><a href="https://www.linkedin.com/in/rajath-01b605213"><b>Rajath Kumar J</b></a></td>
-		<td>If anyone is looking for creative-minded programmer then you must take a look at Sarthak's profile.
+		<td>If anyone is looking for a creative-minded programmer then you must take a look at Sarthak's profile.
 My work experience with Sarthak was filled with the right guidance and satisfaction.
 A mentor, coder and a person with a golden heart</td>
 		<td>Digital Marketing, Copywriting</td>
 	</tr>
 	<tr>